Originally published May 24, 2017 and updated on February 7, 2022.

 Summit day is exciting.
 Preparations have been made the night before so that each person knows what to pack, how much water to carry and what gear is needed to start the climb.

 Mountaineering is hard work, and often done in cold conditions.
 To do it requires great physical effort and some practiced skill.
 It also requires some luck.
-If the stars align and your team is feeling strong, you’ve mastered the skills you need to be safe, and if the weather cooperates, you may be rewarded with an unforgettable 360 degree view of summits around you and memories that last a lifetime.
+If the stars align and your team is feeling strong, you’ve mastered the skills you need, and if the weather cooperates, you may be rewarded with an unforgettable 360 degree view of summits around you and memories that last a lifetime.

 About the Author